ultrastark/us-mixin/README.md

   - smUp, mdUp, lgUp, xlUp
   - xsOnly, smOnly, mdOnly, lgOnly, xlOnly

-  **The following explanation help you to import all in one, for a granularity import see the readme inside each child folders**
+  **The following explanation help you to import all in one, for a granularity import see the [wiki](https://github.com/ultrastark/us-mixin/wiki)**

 ## Mixins presentation